DLBenchll/DLBench/Comparision with Existing Databases.md

-## Comparision with Existing Databases
+## Comparision with Existing Benchmarks

 The comparison below emphasizes the broader dialect coverage, diverse data sources (including both test suites and real-world queries), detailed dialect annotations, and comprehensive evaluation metrics (including semantic equivalence) offered by **DLBench** and other benchmarks.